jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Guitar strings are numbered from 1-6, with 1 being the highest pitched string and 6 the lowest.

-Fingerings are notated like this: `x4312x`.
+Chord fingerings are notated like this: `x4312x`.
 The six symbols represent the six strings of the guitar 6-1 from left-to-right, with each string having the number of the finger used to fret it, or an "x" indicating the string is muted.